vanilla-extracts/writing-website/src/blog/off_break.md

 ## What the hell is wrong with you {#you}
 I have multiple chronic illnesses, including CFS caused by Long EBV and Long COVID, and I have mental health issues, I was focusing on getting better so I could work again.

 The holidays have been good for me, and I'm looking forward to start working again.
-I have so many ideas for the book and how to improve it, I even have sketches of the vessel used by our protagonists, the *Union Science Ship AIX-09*
+I have so many ideas for the book and how to improve it.
+I even have a sketch of the vessel used by our protagonists, the *Union Science Ship AIX-09*
 I will include these sketches at the end of this article.
 They are merely concept sketches for my head to concentrate, I have aphantasia and thus I am unable to form voluntary mental images, so I had to get on paper.
 Unfortunately, I am a scientist and not a skilled artist, so they are simple.

 ## Galactic Consequences {#gc}